kce360/Finland-LinkedIn-Job-Posts-Analysis-2022-2024-2-Ways-Excel-Only-and-SQL-Power-BI/README.md

 ![LinkedIn Viz Power BI](./assets/images/linkedIn_Viz_Power_BI.png)

 The PowerBI dashboard displayed in the image provides a comprehensive analysis of job openings in Finland from LinkedIn.
 The visualizations are designed to address key research questions related to job postings, regional distribution, sector distribution, and the demand for specific job skills.
-The .pbix file to play with can be found in the scripts folder.
+The .pbix file to play with can be found in the main folder of the repository.

 The filters for contract type (e.g., full-time, part-time) and work arrangements (e.g., remote, on-site) provide insights into the variety of job types available and their flexibility.
 By filtering job titles mentioning "Data" or "Analyst," the dashboard can reveal the demand for data-related skills, crucial for those looking to enter or advance in data-focused roles.
 The user can also choose the experience level.